Blog

 Autoimmune Disease: A Weak Immune System?

 Common knowledge says that autoimmunity is an overactive immune system.
 In other words, “the body is attacking itself.”
 Not exactly.
-In most cases, the immune system isn’t too strong, it’s actually too weak, and becomes dysfunctional.
-The immune system is made up of various components.

 Do blood-thinning drugs cause heart disease?